project-tsurugi/tsurugi-udf/udf-plugin-builder/README.md

 ## Overview

 **udf-plugin-builder** is a Python-based build tool for creating **Tsurugi Database** UDF (User Defined Function) plugins.\
-It allows developers to compile `.proto` files and generate shared object (`.so`) plugin files via CMake, directly from the command line or Python.
+It allows developers to compile `.proto` files and generate shared object (`.so`) plugin files and ini files (`.ini`) via CMake, directly from the command line or Python.

 ______________________________________________________________________